google/json_serializable.dart/json_serializable/doc/doc.md

 Defines the automatic naming strategy when converting class field names into JSON map keys.

-With a value `FieldRename.none`, the default, the name of the field is used without modification.
+With a value `FieldRename.none` (the default), the name of the field is used without modification.

 See `FieldRename` for details on the other options.